-The term "academic load" refers to the number of credit hours students carry in a given semester.
-A full-time load is 12-17 credit hours for the fall or spring semester and 6 credit hours for a summer term (maximum of 3 credits per session, excluding practicums, internships or trip courses).
-Overtime enrollment will require approval of the Dean and the Provost's Office.
-Students with a 3.0 cGPA or higher may enroll in 2 courses within the same summer session without a petition.
+Academic load refers to the number of credit hours a student carries in a given term.
+A full-time load is 12-17 credit hours for the fall or spring term and 12 credit hours for a summer term (maximum of 6 credits per session, excluding practicums, internships, or trip courses).
+Overtime enrollment will require approval by submitting a petition for policy exception.

-International students must be enrolled full-time in 12 credits per semester and in at least 9 on-ground credits each semester.
+International students must be enrolled full-time in 12 credits per term and in at least 9 on-ground credits each term.
 They may take online classes above the 9 credit threshold.
-Students enrolled in their last semester who only have one course remaining must be enrolled in an on-ground course and must file a Reduced Course Load request with OKWU's Designated School Official (DSO).
+Students enrolled in their last term who only have one course remaining must be enrolled in an on-ground course and must file a Reduced Course Load request with OKWU's Designated School Official (DSO).